ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-### Update Catalogues (PUT)
+### Update Catalogs (PUT)

-Updating a catalogue might regard the following aspects:
+Update a catalog if you want to:

-* Rename the catalogue
+* rename the catalog or
-* Add, update or delete catalogue entries
+* add, update or delete catalog entries.

-To update a catalogue, the whole object excluding the valid attributes needs to be transfered within the body of the HTTP request.
-On updating catalogues, the existing entries are removed and the passed entries are added to the catalogue.
+To update a catalog, the whole object excluding the valid attributes needs to be transmitted in the body of the HTTP request.
+Updating a catalog essentially replaces the current catalog with the new one (delete followed by an add) in a single transaction.

-{{site.images['info']}} To change the valid attributes of a catalogue, it needs to be deleted an re-created again.
+{{site.images['info']}} To change the valid attributes the catalog needs to be deleted an re-created again.

-{% assign exampleCaption="Rename the catalogue from 'InspectorCatalogue' to 'Inspectors' and add the inspector 'Clarks'" %}
+{% assign exampleCaption="Rename the catalog from 'InspectorCatalog' to 'Inspectors' and add the inspector 'Clarks'" %}

 {% capture jsonrequest %}
 {% highlight http %}